Barbecue grills for outdoor entertaining

 Featured image: As far as barbecue grills go, the Back to Fire outdoor kitchen on feet is easily at the top of the style scale.
 Made from legally sourced and FSC-certified solid ipe or acacia wood with stainless steel, it was created by Egoe for Seanroyale.
 The Back to Fire comes with a large grill and a removable tablet you can place either on the left or right side.
 Priced around £2561.71 (€2990).

-You might also like Large extension with traditional blue kitchen
+You might also like Modern side-return extension with flexible kitchen zones

 Want to read more summer features?
 Here’s our round-up of our favourite electric fans.